 “I used to be shocked when I came back to this country because I had never really experienced racism in the West Indies, once or twice, where I’d occasionally get a bit of anti-white stuff.
 But it was so marginal I never really noticed it.

 “I really started to notice it when I moved back to this country but here it was directed at others, and I realised that there were significant numbers of English to whom racism defined themselves.
-They didn’t like sharing the country with people who thought they might be different.”
+They didn’t like sharing the country with people who thought they might be different”, he says.

 “A lot of Slovak Roma have come here to Sheffield, and having been to eastern Slovakia myself, I know that they are subject to extreme levels of discrimination, even for levels of sterilisation, so they’ve come from a background of extreme discrimination that we don’t necessarily understand, so we need to learn from them and the same goes from them towards us.”

-“It’s not going to be easy because there is an immediate luck of trust but it makes sense from all groups to understand each other and the world will be better for it.”
+“It’s not going to be easy because there is an immediate luck of trust but it makes sense from all groups to understand each other and the world will be better for it,” he says.

 For Carr migration stories are better summed up by the individual, due to the fact no person is the same.
 Each with their own story to tell.